Rose Clarke Nanyonga: Background and education

 She was born in Bamunanika, in Luweero District, Buganda Region of Uganda, circa 1972.
 In 1989, after attending local primary schools, she migrated to Kiwoko, in present-day Nakaseke District, approximately 52 km to the north-west of Bamunanika.

 At Kiwoko Hospital, she met and was befriended by Dr. Ian Clarke, a physician and Christian missionary, originally from Northern Ireland, and his wife Robbie Clarke.
 The Clarkes, who eventually legally adopted Rose, supported her desire to train as a nurse.
-Rose obtained a Bachelor of Science in Nursing degree from the Arkansas Tech University.
+She obtained a Bachelor of Science in Nursing degree from the Arkansas Tech University.
 She followed that with a Master of Science in Nursing, from Baylor University.
 In 2015, she was awarded a Doctor of Philosophy degree by the Yale School of Nursing.

 Career

-Starting as a nursing assistant at Kiwoko Hospital in 1989, Rose persistently pursued training in that profession, with the assistance and guidance of her adoptive parents, Dr. Ian Clarke and Mrs. Robbie Clarke.
-She later was employed at International Medical Centre (IMC), one of the medical businesses founded by the Clarkes, beginning in 2005.
+Starting as a nursing assistant at Kiwoko Hospital in 1989, Nanyonga pursued further training in that profession, with the assistance and guidance of her adoptive parents, Dr. Ian Clarke and Robbie Clarke.
+She was later employed at International Medical Centre (IMC), one of the medical businesses founded by the Clarkes, beginning in 2005.
 Later, she was promoted to the position of Director of Clinical Operations at International Hospital Kampala (IHK) in Kampala, Uganda's capital city.

-From August 2015 until June 2017, Nanyonga concurrently served as the Deputy Vice Chancellor and Acting Vice Chancellor of International Health Sciences University, which re-branded in 2017 to Clarke International University.
-From 3 July 2017, she serves as the substantive Vice Chancellor of the Clarke University.
+From August 2015 until June 2017, Nanyonga concurrently served as the deputy vice chancellor and acting vice chancellor of International Health Sciences University, which re-branded in 2017 to Clarke International University.
+From 3 July 2017, she serves as the substantive vice chancellor of Clarke University.

 Other considerations

-In 2009, Dr. Nanyonga pioneered a grassroots campaign to end child sacrifice in Uganda.
-She serves as a board member of Narrow Road, an American non-profit, that champions and advocates for children's rights and is active in Uganda and Honduras.
+In 2009, Nanyonga pioneered a grassroots campaign to end child sacrifice in Uganda.
+She serves as a board member of Narrow Road, an American non-profit that champions and advocates for children's rights and is active in Uganda and Honduras.

 She is also a senior faculty member at the university, teaching Health Policy and Planning as well as Advanced Strategic Management at graduate level.